 - ¼ teaspoon cayenne pepper

-- For the boudin into 1 ½ inch balls (a little smaller than a gold ball).
+- Form the boudin into 1 ½ inch balls (a little smaller than a golf ball).

-- Pour enough oil into a large skillet (I prefer cast iron for frying) deep enough to immerse the balls halfway.
+- Pour enough oil into a large skillet, deep enough to immerse the balls halfway.
 Heat oil over medium high heat until it begins to shimmer.